 There were, of course, a few centers that had been renamed (indicating a change in theme, a shift in the winds of what newer sponsors were willing to pay for), or transformed into a larger umbrella institute (not a failure by any means, if one wants to build capacity for industrially relevant interdisciplinary research as a whole, but not direct sustainability in the sense that NSF means it).
 In some cases, a nominal center structure seems to still exist, including possibly still an industry advisory board or affiliates council, but activity seemed much lower than it would have been during the period of funding, or industry funding had disaggregated into individual rather than pooled projects (as, indeed, faculty teams might also have).

-Interestingly, the program where the graduated centers looked most like the current centers was the MRSEC — the least industrially oriented of the centers programs other than the Science & Technology Centers.5 That makes sense to me.
+Interestingly, the program where the graduated centers looked most like the current centers was the MRSEC — the least industrially oriented of the centers programs other than the Science & Technology Centers. ((ot treated here, since the NSF frankly acknowledges that at least the 1991 and 1989 vintages are “retired,” not “graduated,” and that their websites are essentially archival.))
+That makes sense to me.
 Faculty can continue to apply as teams under investigator-iniated programs, and may continue the same one-on-one industrial relationships they had when operating as a center, when the essential program is highly basic in nature.
-On the other hand, when the research is more use-inspired,6 as in the case of the I/U CRCs and even the ERCs, then the “glue” elements that NSF once funded directly become much more important and more noticed in their absence.
+On the other hand, when the research is more use-inspired, ((Of course, that’s the late Don Stokes‘s term. )) as in the case of the I/U CRCs and even the ERCs, then the “glue” elements that NSF once funded directly become much more important and more noticed in their absence.
 It’s far from clear to me that some of these graduated centers are actually more than their websites, that they actually have the capacity to take in new research projects as an organizational unit, rather than simply displaying the results of individual faculty initiatives.

 At the level of analysis I’ve conducted, I can’t make a quantitative assessment, but I invite you to follow the links and make your own judgments — if nothing else, it’s a good master’s thesis project for someone in S&T policy!